oqolarte/oblong/content/project/encode.md

 ---
 ## Status: On-going {.statusOnGoing}

-One day, I decided to help Isya on encoding a lot of documents from a family friend, Tito Jorge Emmanuel.
+One day, I decided to help Isya on encoding a lot of documents from a family friend, Tito Jorge.

 Here is an attempt to document the entire process.